Valle de Bravo with Kids: A 5 Day Itinerary

 How to Get to Valle de Bravo From Mexico City

 We each got a free drink and bag of chips for the bus journey.
-The 2 hour bus from Mexico City to Valle de Bravo was really nice, taking you through some very affluent parts of CDMX followed by some very pretty tree covered hills.
+The 2.5 hour bus from Mexico City to Valle de Bravo was really nice, taking you through some very affluent parts of CDMX followed by some very pretty tree covered hills.

-You can supposedly buy bus tickets to Valle de Bravo from Zina Bus in advance online, but I’ve never been able to get that part of their webpage to work for me.
+You may be able to buy tickets through Zina Bus online or through their app, but I’d still check the process in advance as I had trouble getting their website to work for me.
 Zina Bus was very helpful by allowing me to make advance reservations for my family via email.

 Read More

-Day 1 – Exploring Valle de Bravo
+Day 1: Exploring Valle de Bravo

 There are two main tourist areas within Valle de Bravo: the lakefront and the historic town center.